Sobsz/jumpy-game/README.md

 		- [ ] visuals
 - [ ] countdown
 	- [ ] maybe fly around the level before playing it? kinda like mario odyssey
-- [ ] options screen
-	- [ ] keybinds
-	- [ ] color scheme?
 - [ ] cheats screen
 - [ ] credits screen

-### tonotdo
+### unplanned

-- custom level format; godot editor is good enough, and if people wanna make ports then a converter can be rigged up
+- custom level format - godot editor is good enough, and if people wanna make ports then a converter can be rigged up
-- elo system for level difficulty (like in lichess puzzles, failure = 1/nth of a loss (with maybe multiple scores for varying `n`s)); there aren't gonna be enough players for that to work well, and it might encourage sticking to easy unfun levels
+- elo system for level difficulty (like in lichess puzzles, failure = 1/`n`th of a loss, with maybe multiple scores for varying `n`s) - there aren't gonna be enough players for that to work well, and it might encourage sticking to easy unfun levels
+- paid content - i generally post everything for free (in part because i don't put much effort into it); if you wanna pay then  buy one of [the games above](#comparison) or [donate](https://liberapay.com/hecko/)